 Assets acquired during the marriage are considered marital property and must be divided.
 Gifts, inheritances and property acquired prior to the marriage are considered separate property and do not need to be divided.

-Typically the two parties negotiate or mediate a plan for division of property.
+Typically, the two parties negotiate or mediate a plan for the division of property.
 If they cannot agree, the court will settle the dispute.
 When dividing assets, the court considers 16 different factors, including:

 - Duration of the marriage